 Refunding bonds should be issued solely to achieve debt service savings in most cases and should not be issued unless the estimated net present value savings, as determined by the TJPA's external municipal advisors or internal management, are greater than or equal to five percent (5%) of the principal amount of the refunded bonds.
-Non-economic refundings, or ones producing less savings, will be permitted if justified based on the need for legal restructuring to correct major discrepancies or deficiencies in supporting bond documents that would benefit the current, short-term, or long term capital cost of the TJPA.
+Non-economic refundings, or ones producing less savings, will be permitted if justified based on other reasons, such as restructuring outstanding debt, changing the type of instruments originally used, retiring a bond issue, removing covenants/pledges that have become restrictive, or retiring debt prior to maturity.